 a.
 Use AutoEntry Purchases capture

-Confirm details here before posting ('Post').
+Confirm details here before posting (click Post to do so).
 This is a standard AccountsPrep grid with the following additions:

 The ability to toggle between tax-exclusive and tax-inclusive amounts (tax amounts will adjust accordingly).